steveloughran/hadoop-trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/registry/registry-configuration.md

 The key settings for secure registry support are:

-* enabling the secure mode:  `hadoop.registry.secure`.
+* enabling the secure mode:  `hadoop.registry.secure`
-* listing the superuser zookeeper ACLs:  `hadoop.registry.system.acls`.
+* listing the superuser zookeeper ACLs:  `hadoop.registry.system.acls`
 * listing the kerberos realm for the principals: `hadoop.registry.kerberos.realm`
 * identifying the JAAS context within the JAAS configuration which defines the user: `hadoop.registry.jaas.context`